ZishanAdThandar/HackerProxyPro/README.md

 ---

 <p align="center">
-  <b>⭐ If you find this project useful, please consider giving it a star! ⭐</b>
+  <b>If you find this project useful, please consider giving it a star.</b>
 </p>